Guide to the KY Bourbon Trail: Perfect 3-Day Itinerary

 Ready to go?
 Pile in our luxurious Mercedes limo van, accommodating up to 8 passengers, or our 10-passenger Sprinter Van.
 For even bigger groups, we can accommodate up to 20 comfortably!
 Either way-you’re riding in style.

-customize our tours to your group’s preference.
+Today is really up to you and we love to customize our tours to your group’s preference.
 One option is to head to some of Kentucky's major cities and spend the day there.

 If you want to visit Lexington, KY-we’ve got the scoop!